 Win will be sending policies to the board two weeks in advance, so we have two weeks to review before they are acted during our board meetings.
 The MDE is currently reviewing the Equal Employment Opportunity Policy and the Credit Card Policy.

-Motion to approve the Equal Education Opportunity Policy, Student Bullying Prevention Policy, Uniform Grand Guidance Policy, and Procurement Record Summary carried unanimously.
+Motion to approve the Equal Education Opportunity Policy, Student Bullying Prevention Policy, Uniform Grant Guidance Policy, and Procurement Record Summary carried unanimously.

 Policies to be acted on April 21